arthi2900/app1/docs/prd.md

 - Profile editing capability
 - Linked to specific school from school master list
 - **School-based isolation**: Can only view and manage users (teachers and students) from their assigned school
+- **Visibility Rules**:
+  - ✅ Can view: Teachers from their own school, Students from their own school
+  - ❌ Cannot view: Users from other schools

-### 2.3 Teacher
+\n### 2.3 Teacher
 - Question creation (for assigned school only)
 - Question paper preparation (for assigned school only)
 - Exam conduct (for assigned school only)
 - Student performance viewing (within assigned school only)
 - Profile editing capability
 - Linked to specific school from school master list
-- **School-based isolation**: Can only view and interact with students and other teachers from their assigned school
+- **School-based isolation**: Can only view and interact with students from their assigned school
+- **Visibility Rules**:
+  - ✅ Can view: Students from their own school\n  - ❌ Cannot view: Principal (even from the same school), Other teachers (even from the same school), Users from other schools

 ### 2.4 Student
 - Exam participation (for assigned school only)
 - Result viewing (own results only)
 - Access to past exam reports (own reports only)
 - Profile editing capability\n- Linked to specific school from school master list
-- **School-based isolation**: Can only view exams, results, and classmates from their assigned school
+- **School-based isolation**: Can only view exams, results, and personal information from their assigned school
+- **Visibility Rules**:
+  - ✅ Can view: Only their own profile details, Personal exam data, results, and assigned content
+  - ❌ Cannot view: Other students, Teachers, Principal, Admin\n
-\n### 2.5 User Profile Information
+### 2.5 User Profile Information
 All users (Admin, Principal, Teacher, Student) will have the following profile information:
+- User name
-- User name\n- Email address
+- Email address
 - Role\n- School name (mandatory field, selected from dropdown list populated from School Master)
 - Contact number
 - Profile picture (optional)\n- Account status (Pending Approval/Active/Suspended)